opendatahub-io/ai-edge/pipelines/README.md

   - All the following steps can and should be done as a regular user with no extra privileges.
 - OpenShift project / namespace.
 E.g.  `oc new-project model-to-edge`
 - A repository on [Quay.io](https://quay.io/)
-- S3 bucket for storing the models
+- S3 bucket for storing the models or Git repository storing the model files
 - A clone of this repository

 ## Deploy build pipeline for AI runtime container images